Public app review 2023

 Customers do have a way to skip the $10 fee, though.
 Simply have an account with $20,000 and Public will give you access to Premium gratis.

 In addition to stocks and ETFs, cryptocurrency is also available on Public.
 The app offers Bitcoin, Ethereum, Solana, Shiba Inu and others – more than 25 in total.
 Plus, you can invest with as little as $1 and with no commission expense.
 And you’ll also be able to use the app’s social feeds to chat with others about it all.

 If you want to invest in stocks and ETFs, like many investors, you’ll find what you’re looking for here.
 This selection will suffice for many and maybe most.
 These securities have enough risk and potential return — you can earn satisfactory profits without other types of investments.

-That said, Public does offer cryptocurrency trading and promises access to art, NFTs and other collectibles on its front page, so they’re not here just yet but are on the way.
+That said, Public does offer cryptocurrency trading and access to non-traditional assets such as luxury goods and contemporary art.
+It also plans to offer Treasurys, which would give it a foot in the fixed-income world, as well as investments in music royalties.
 A robust offering in these categories would make Public basically unlike any traditional online discount broker.

 No margin loans

 Public doesn’t do margin loans, at least not yet.
 A margin loan allows investors to borrow money to buy stock so that they can purchase more than they have the money for today.
 A margin loan magnifies your returns on the upside as well as the downside.

 On balance, the fact that Public doesn’t offer this service is probably a good thing for beginners.
 It can be easy to get in over your head when you’re just starting out and have much to learn.
 And margin loans usually only steepen the learning curve while increasing your risk.